-A complete summary of the predicted wind conditions is provided in Section 5 and illustrated in Figures 3A-7D.
+A complete summary of the predicted wind conditions is provided in Section 5 of this report and illustrated in Figures 3A-5.
 Based on computer simulations using the CFD technique, meteorological data analysis of the Ottawa wind climate, City of Ottawa wind comfort and safety criteria, and experience with numerous similar developments, the study concludes the following:

-- 1) All grade-level areas within and surrounding the subject site are predicted to experience conditions that are considered acceptable for the intended pedestrian uses throughout the year.
-Specifically, conditions over surrounding sidewalks, walkways, and in the vicinity of building access points, are considered acceptable according to the City of Ottawa wind criteria. - 2) Regarding the common amenity terrace serving the proposed development at the MPH Level, wind conditions are predicted to be suitable for sitting during the summer, becoming mostly suitable for sitting during the remaining three seasons.
-The noted conditions are considered acceptable according to the City of Ottawa wind criteria. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
+- 1) All grade level areas within and surrounding the subject site are predicted to be acceptable for the intended pedestrian uses throughout the year.
+Specifically, wind conditions over surrounding sidewalks, walkways, surface parking lots, and in the vicinity of building access points, are considered acceptable without mitigation. - 2) To ensure conditions over the Level 9 amenity terrace are suitable for the intended passive uses during the typical use period, it is recommended that wind barriers, typically glazed and rising at least 1.6 m above the local walking surface, be installed along the perimeter of the amenity space. - 3) The foregoing statements and conclusions apply to common weather systems, during which no dangerous wind conditions, as defined in Section 4.4, are expected anywhere over the subject site.
 During extreme weather events, (e.g., thunderstorms, tornadoes, and downbursts), pedestrian safety is the main concern.
 However, these events are generally short-lived and infrequent and there is often sufficient warning for pedestrians to take appropriate cover.